Smooth Fourier multipliers on group von Neumann algebras: Crossed product extensions

-In particular, regarding $K(x,y)$ as a left multiplication map (not a Schur multiplier) it is a diagonal matrix in $\M \bar\otimes \mathcal{B}(\ell_2(\G))$ with entries $k(\beta_gx, \beta_gy)$.
-Therefore, we may easily rewrite the H\"ormander smoothness condition for the kernel in Lemma \ref{LemNonequiv} as it is written in the statement.
-This completes the proof. \fin
+In particular, regarding $K(x,y)$ as a left multiplication map (not a Schur multiplier) it is a diagonal matrix in $\mathcal{B}(\ell_2(\G))$.
+Therefore, we may easily rewrite the H\"ormander smoothness condition for the kernel in Lemma \ref{LemNonequiv} as in the statement. \fin

-\section{H\"ormander-Mihlin multipliers}
+\section{{\bf H\"ormander-Mihlin multipliers}}

 We now study Fourier multipliers over the group von Neumann algebra of an arbitrary discrete group $\G$.
 In the language of quantum groups, these algebras are regarded as the compact dual of $\G$.
 Our main result is a cocycle form of H\"ormander-Mihlin multiplier theorem in this setting.